-The sole shareholder is Jelez Georgiev Zhelyazkov.
-As of 31 December 2022, the registered capital of the company amounted to BGN 4,555,000 (four million five hundred fifty-five thousand), which had been fully paid up prior to the date of drawing up the Statement of Financial Position.
+The sole shareholder is Jelez Georgiev Jelyazkov.
+As at 30 June 2023, the registered capital of the company amounted to BGN 11,095,000 (eleven million and ninety-five thousand), which had been fully paid up prior to the date of drawing up the Statement of Financial Position.
 ELMARK INVEST EAD is a business entity that is separate and distinct from its shareholder.

 The company has a one-tier board structure.
-The Board of Directors is chaired by Jelez Georgiev Zhelyazkov.
+The Board of Directors is chaired by Jelez Georgiev Jelyazkov.
 The other members of the Board of Directors are Kremena Georgieva Nedeva and Milen Hristov Vasilev.
-The company is severally and jointly represented and governed by the Executive Directors Kremena Georgieva Nedeva and Jelez Georgiev Zhelyazkov.
+The company is severally and jointly represented and governed by the Executive Directors Kremena Georgieva Nedeva and Jelez Georgiev Jelyazkov.